RealFX-Code/nixos-config/README.md

 I love nixos, it's great. i want to use it, but to use it i have to have a configuration. (which will be in this repo)

-I wouldn't recommend this repo towards anyone just starting out with nix, i would advise to try installing Nix atleast once in a VM and get familiar with the concept of a single config file for everything.

 - [My NixOS configuration!](#my-nixos-configuration)
   - [many many thanks to Chris Titus](#many-many-thanks-to-chris-titus)